Swiss stocks - Factors to watch on June 16

-ZURICH, June 16 The Swiss blue-chip SMI was seen opening 0.4 percent higher at 8,887 points on Friday, according to premarket indications by bank Julius Baer .
+ZURICH, June 16 (Reuters) - The Swiss blue-chip SMI was seen opening 0.4 percent higher at 8,887 points on Friday, according to premarket indications by bank Julius Baer .

 Here are some of the main factors that may affect Swiss stocks.